gajosr/gigabyte-z390-aorus-master-hackintosh/USB_MAP.md

 Or in other words, I disabled:
  * both yellow USB3 ports next to the HDMI port
- * the Front USB-C header
+ * the Rear USB-C header
  * HS2 (unknown)
  * Bluetooth/Wifi